Breadcrumb

 What Happens

-ME/CFS may come upon you gradually or quite suddenly.
-Because the symptoms can be vague and can be caused by many things, you might not pay attention to the problem for several weeks or months.
+ME/CFS may come upon you gradually or all of a sudden.
 It is hard to say what is normal with ME/CFS.
 That's because the diagnosis often is not clear for some time.

 In general, most people with ME/CFS: